5jt/Cider/docs/docs/index.md

 Cider now checks whether any of the Tatin installation folders --- as noted on the `dependencies` and `dependencies_dev` properties --- is empty apart from a dependency file and a build list.

-A> ### Why this may happen
+> ### Why this may happen
-A>
+>
-A> Since version 0.21.0 Cider itself has an enhanced `.gitignore` file: it defines that the contents of the Tatin installation folder(s) but the two definition files shall be ignored.
+> Since version 0.21.0 Cider itself has an enhanced `.gitignore` file: it defines that the contents of the Tatin installation folder(s) but the two definition files shall be ignored.
 Only these two definition files are therefore uploaded to GitHub, but _none of the packages_.
-A>
+>
-A> The effect of this is that when somebody downloads the Cider project now _the Tatin installation folder contains just those two definition files but no packages!_
+> The effect of this is that when somebody downloads the Cider project now _the Tatin installation folder contains just those two definition files but no packages!_
-A>
+>
-A> Note that this is in line with the vast majority of other package managers.
+> Note that this is in line with the vast majority of other package managers.

 In case a Tatin installation folder defined in the Cider config file does not contain any packages but the two definition files, the user will be asked whether she wants to re-install the packages.